 The long-term expected rate of return on pension plan investments was determined using a building-block method in which bestestimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as of June 30, 2020, are summarized in the following table:
+Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as of June 30, 2020, is summarized in the following table:

-Asset Class Target Allocation Long-Term Expected Real Rate of Return []
+Asset Class Target Allocation Long-Term Expected Real Rate of Return

 Global Equity 29.00% 7.07%

 US Equity - Large Cap 4.00% 6.19%

 US Equity - Small/Mid Cap 3.00% 6.93%

 Non-US Equity - Large Cap 5.00% 7.01%

 Non-US Equity - Small Cap 2.00% 7.66%

 Emerging Markets Debt 4.00% 3.66%

 Core Bond 20.00% 0.39%

 Private & Alternate Credit 10.00% 6.03%

 US TIPS 3.00% -0.20%

 Core Real Estate 5.00% 4.06%

 Non-Core Real Estate 3.00% 6.43%

 Private Equity 10.00% 11.27%

 Infrastructure/Farmland 2.00% 5.44%

 100.00%

-Calculated as the Nominal Rates of Return minus the Rate of Inflation, as provided by the Vermont State Treasurers' Office
+\ Calculated as the Nominal Rates of Return minus the Rate of Inflation, as provided by the Vermont State Treasurers' Office

-Discount rate: The discount rate used to measure the total pension liability was 7.00%.
-In accordance with paragraph 43 of GASB 67, professional judgement was applied to determine that the System's projected fiduciary net position exceeds projected benefit payments for current active and inactive members for all years.
-Our analysis was based on the expectation that the employer will continue to contribute an amount at least equal to the actuarially determined contribution, which is comprised of an employer normal cost payment and a payment to reduce the unfunded liability to zero by June 30, 2038, in accordance with Vermont statute.
-Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
+Discount rate: The discount rate used to measure the Total Pension Liability was 7.00%.
+In accordance with paragraph 29 of GASB 68, professional judgement was applied to determine that the System's projected fiduciary net position exceeds projected benefit payments for current active and inactive members for all years.
+Our analysis was based on the expectation that the employer will continue to contribute at rates set by the Board, which exceed the actuarially determined contribution rate.
+The actuarially determined contribution rate is comprised of an employer normal cost payment and a payment to reduce the unfunded liability to zero by June 30, 2038, in accordance with Vermont statute.
+Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the Total Pension Liability.